Just because your family lives on a single income doesn’t mean you won’t be able to find a home loan.

 How to apply for a single income home loan

-If you are considering taking out a loan, search the big banks as well as other home loan lenders to find the best rates and the most appropriate loan for your life and circumstances.
+If you are considering taking out a loan, compare lenders to find the best rates and the most appropriate loan for your life and circumstances.
 If you are unsure about your options, speak with a mortgage broker to get some good advice.

 To be eligible for a home loan you need to:

 - Have enough funds upfront, or a have a guarantor.
 You’ll usually need a deposit to be eligible for a home loan, with a 20% deposit helping you to avoid LMI.
-If you don’t have enough, you might be able to use your parents’ or another family member’s home as a guarantee to help you meet eligibility requirements.
+If you're having trouble saving a deposit, there may still be options open to you if a parent or close family member is willing to serve as a guarantor by providing their home as security.

 - Meet income requirements.
 In order to be eligible for a home loan, you may need to have a proven steady income.
 This is where some single income families can have trouble.